Things To Do

 Strengths and Weaknesses

-- Delicious cuisine featuring fresh seafood, locally produced wines, and traditional dishes.
+- Delicious cuisine featuring fresh seafood and local wines.

-- Limited public transportation options in some regions, making it challenging to navigate without a car.
+- Limited public transportation options in remote regions.

 Best Activities in Croatia